nafarlee/git-good/README.md

 However, in the other direction, trying to merge `iss53` into `master`, because there is a linear path from `master` to `iss53`, would result in a fast-forward merge.

-It is called that because the HEAD pointer for `master` is quite literally just moved forward to the commit `iss53` points to.
+It is called that because the `master` pointer is quite literally just moved forward to the commit `iss53` points to.

 Once we are finished with `iss53`, and it's changes are merged into a branch we actually plan to hold onto, we can go ahead and delete the `iss53` branch, which really just removes the erroneous pointer in this case.
 Some people like to hold onto all of their branches for documentation purposes, but that is up to user discretion.